 Please note: meeting the minimum requirements does not guarantee an offer of admission.

 - A completed online application for Graduate Admission.
 Please note, unsubmitted applications are deleted 21 calendar days after you begin your application or the application deadline (whichever comes first).
 We suggest before you start your application, you gather the documents necessary to complete and submit your application (e.g. transcripts, degree certificates, English Language Proficiency scores, referee contact information, and other documents required by the department offering the program to which you're applying).
 If you require assistance or have questions regarding the application process, please email firstname.lastname@example.org or refer to the FAQ section of the Faculty of Graduate Studies and Research website.

 - Official transcripts/mark sheets and degree certificates from all academic institutions.
 Please read the Requirements for Acceptance of Uploaded Transcripts.

 - Three letters of reference from academics and professionals knowledgeable about your academic and professional capabilities.
 Reference request emails (system-generated) will only be sent upon final submission of the application.

 - Current Curriculum Vitae: required form is also available in the Documents section of the online application.

-- A completed Background Information PhD (Nursing) Applicant form (required form is also available in the Documents section of the online application) which clearly outlines your academic, research, and professional plans/expectations including:
+- A completed PhD Applicant Background Information Form: required form is also available in the Documents section of the online application.
+In this form, the applicant will clearly outline academic, research, and professional plans/expectations including:

 (a) Career Plans (identify your career plans and how they relate to your academic and professional background, and to the U of A PhD in Nursing program);